Bard89/air-quality-pipeline/README.md

-# Air Quality Data Collection
+# Air Quality & Traffic Data Collection

-A minimal, efficient tool for downloading global air quality data from OpenAQ.
+A minimal, efficient tool for downloading global air quality data from OpenAQ and traffic data from JARTIC (Japan).
 Downloads sensor-specific measurements with precise coordinates for machine learning applications.

+## Features

+- **Global air quality data** from OpenAQ with 100+ parameters
+- **Japanese traffic data** from JARTIC (free, no API key required)
+- **Precise GPS coordinates** for each sensor location
+- **Automatic checkpoint/resume** for interrupted downloads
+- **Parallel downloads** with multiple API keys (air quality)
+- **Wide format conversion** for ML-ready datasets
+- **Built-in data analysis** with statistics and visualizations

 ## Setup